tarwn/lessthandot-hugo/blogs/content/posts/2012-04-11-creating-a-recording-with-webcam.md

 **2: Audio**

-I set my audio to direct stream copy (&#8220;Audio&#8221; menu, &#8220;Direct Stream Processing&#8221;), though unfortunately I can&#8217;t say whether it makes a difference for this processing job or not.
+I set my audio to direct stream copy (“Audio” menu, “Direct Stream Processing”), though unfortunately I can't say whether it makes a difference for this processing job or not.

 Note: if I was an expert at this stuff, I probably would have purchased professional software by now 🙂